|

 The Storage Math: Why a 175B Model Dumps 2.8TB Checkpoints

-The biggest shock for storage admins is the Adam Optimizer Tax.
-While the model weights for a 175B parameter model are only ~350GB (in bf16), the training state is massive.
+The biggest shock for storage teams is the Adam Optimizer Tax.
+While the model weights for a 175B parameter model are only ~350GB (in bf16), the full training state is nearly 8x larger.
+Most clusters are configured for the weights, not the checkpoint.

 The Checkpoint Breakdown (175B Model)